Paul Myners, Baron Myners: Personal life and death

-He was married twice, first to Tessa Stanford-Smith, a school teacher, from 1972 to 1993, and then to Alison Macleod, former chair of the Contemporary Art Society and trustee of The Royal Academy Development Trust. from 1995 to 2020.
+Myners was married twice, first to Tessa Stanford-Smith, a school teacher, from 1972 to 1993, and then to Alison Macleod, former chair of the Contemporary Art Society and trustee of The Royal Academy Development Trust. from 1995 to 2020.
 He had four daughters and a son through two marriages.
 He lived in London and had a cottage near Falmouth, Cornwall.

-Myners died at Chelsea and Westminster Hospital in London, on 16 January 2022, at the age of 73 after a fall at home and then contracting COVID-19 during the COVID-19 pandemic in England.
+Myners died at Chelsea and Westminster Hospital in London, on 16 January 2022, aged 73, after a fall at home and then contracting COVID-19 during the COVID-19 pandemic in England.

 Awards

 Myners was awarded a CBE in 2001.
 He also received an Honorary Doctorate in Law from the University of Exeter and was a visiting fellow at Nuffield College Oxford.
 He was also an Executive Fellow of London Business School.

 In July 2010 he was elected chairman of the All Party Parliamentary Group on Corporate Governance and in November 2010 was admitted as an Honorary Fellow of the Association of Corporate Treasurers.